lemon-cake123/DownloadsOrganizer/README.md

 and you are done

 ### Method 2:
-1. install python with the link in method 1, you will also need git instaled [install git](https://git-scm.com/)
+1. install python with the link in method 1, you w ill also need git instaled [install git](https://git-scm.com/)

 2. type the following command
 `git clone https://github.com/lemon-cake123/DownloadsOrganizer.git & cd DownloadsOrganizer`

-3. then type this command `organizer_run.bat`
+3. close command prompt and find Organizer.zip
+4. extract the file and save it to C:\Users\USER
+5. run the organizer_run.bat file

+youre done

 ## killing the program
 if you do not want the program running anymore, open task manager